-In Canada, we plan to drill seventeen development oil wells in the Suffield area in 2019, excluding wells related to the Suffield N2N EOR project.
-The drilling campaign commenced in the fourth quarter of 2018 and production has been in line with pre-drill expectations.
-Onion Lake facility optimization and ramp up is ongoing although the abnormally cold weather during the first quarter has led to a slightly slower ramp up than planned as we entered the second quarter.
+In Canada, we plan to drill 25 development oil wells in the Suffield area in 2019, including wells related to the Suffield N2N EOR development project.
+The drilling campaign commenced in Q4 2018 and production to date has been ahead of pre-drill expectations.
 On the gas side, the gas optimization program continues with the objective of minimizing natural declines through 2019.

 In France, our team is focused on the execution of the Vert La Gravelle redevelopment project using horizontal drilling techniques.
-The rig has been contracted and is expected to be on location this month to commence the drilling of three wells as scheduled.
+The rig is currently drilling the first of three wells as scheduled.